About

 Hi, I’m Lexi!

 The name Moon Snail Pottery comes from one of my favorite hobbies, collecting shells.
 Something I’ve loved since I was a kid and still do today.
-They have always caught my eye with their soft spirals and quiet beauty.
+They have always caught my eye with their soft spirals and subtle beauty.
+Fun fact!
 Moon snails grow with their shells, adding new layers as they evolve.
 That felt like the perfect symbol for this whole journey… With each piece I too grow slowly, intentionally, becoming stronger and more connected to my work.

 So, whether you’re here for a mug to sip your morning tea, a vase to fill with beautiful anniversary flowers, or something you just want to hold because it feels right, I hope my work brings a little bit of the natural world, and a lot of joy, into your hands. :)